Wendy Christensen: Casting and creation

 In a DVD feature for Final Destination 3 (2006), James Wong revealed that he originally intended for Wendy Christensen to be a "perky blonde" and that Alexis Bledel had auditioned for the role.
 Mary Elizabeth Winstead, who got cast in March 2005, had previously auditioned for Final Destination 2 (2003), won the role because she brought emotion and character that impressed Wong and Glen Morgan.
 When asked if she was a fan of the Final Destination franchise prior to being cast in the third film, Winstead mentioned auditioning for the second film saying, "Definitely.
 I was a fan of both films.
 I auditioned for the second one, but didn’t make it.
 I was happy to get a shot here".
 Wong described Wendy as being "deeply affected by the accident, but she’s strong, and fights to maintain control".

 Fate

 In 2011, producer Craig Perry stated that he "believes" both Wendy and her sister Julie are, in fact, dead.
 According to Winstead in 2012, however, the character is not dead: "I didn't die.
 Or rather, it's open to debate."

 In January 2021, Screen Rant horror author Mara Bachman explored the possibilities of Wendy surviving.
 Bachman concluded her long analysis by saying that Wendy did not survive, and says that had she survived, she should be featured in the sixth installment, which she said is very unlikely, adding that Final Destination 5 completed the original movie timeline.

-In the sixth movie, it is stated Bludworth found someone who stopped Death and survived—Kimberly Corman.
-As Bludworth never met Christensen, there has been no official confirmation of her character's demise, though it is presumed.
+In the sixth installment of the franchise, Final Destination Bloodlines, released in 2025 after a fourteen-year-long hiatus since the fifth installment, William Bludworth mentions to the relatives of Iris Campbell that there are only two ways to cheat Death: “by killing, or by dying.”
+This indirectly leads to the possibility that Wendy is deceased, as she, throughout the third installment, did not kill anyone or use a method that would involve temporarily flatlining and then being successfully brought back to life.
+However, it is unclear whether William was accounting for all characters in the franchise generally, or if he simply had in mind the many individuals he has personally come into contact with or been visited by, as he never met Wendy, nor Nick O’Bannon, the protagonist and visionary of the fourth installment, The Final Destination.